Westminster Seminary in Glenside, PA, is the site of the 2017 Deacon and Mercy Training, Saturdays, November 18, December 2, and 16 from 9:00-12:00.

 Not Just a Soup Kitchen is an excellent guide on how the local church can be involved in Mercy Ministry.

-Knowing the correct way to act or speak in unique situations will be a great help in your ministry.
 Here are tips for coming alongside someone who is "differently-abled", uses a wheelchair, is blind, or is deaf.

 Most of us have never experienced the trauma of losing a child.
 And while we may not be able to show empathy towards someone who has lost a child, we can express sympathy.

 Here's my January list as I focus on mercy and healing the effects of brokenness.